smarr/SOMns/README.md

  - local variables in methods do not yet support the full slotDeclartion style

- - as in SOM method chains are not supported

  - as in SOM, blocks can only have 3 arguments (counting `self`)

 Obtaining and Running SOMns